j-dsmith/j-dsmith/README.md

 ### Hi, I'm Jamey 👋🏾

-## I'm a Full-Stack Web Developer 💻 and Aspiring UI/UX Designer 🎨.
+## I'm a Full-Stack Web Developer 💻

 <p align="left">
 I love the process of learning about new web and software technologies, and finding cool things to build with them.